Contract & Get Appointed to Sell with Health Insurance Companies

 Why Carrier Appointments Matter

 Being a licensed agent alone is not enough.
-In order to sell health insurance, agents must be appointed with carriers to offer their products.
+To sell health insurance, agents must be appointed with carriers to offer their products.

 By selling a carrier’s products, you’re representing their product and their brand, and it’s important that you understand that responsibility.
 As an insurance agent, you’re legally responsible for conducting due diligence on behalf of your clients.
 You may be held liable for any mistakes made in the process.
 Insurance companies will disclose all your responsibilities in your contract.
 They’ll also lay out the commissions you’ll earn for selling their products in compliance with the contract!